Problem

 • ## Major Concept: An atomic, high-level topic.

-• ### Detail: A specific sub-task or property of that concept.
+• ### Detail: A specific sub-task or property.

 2. Descriptive Metadata for Media

-3. Explicit Code Block Labeling
+3. Explicit Code Block Labelling

 4. Semantic Containers